Add an RSS feed

 }

-You can configure your collection schema to enforce these expected RSS properties.
-Import and apply rssSchema
+Optional: replace your existing blog collection schema to enforce the expected RSS properties.

 import { defineCollection } from 'astro:content';